-Older individuals have atypical stone presentationJanuary 16th, 2013 in Diseases, Conditions, Syndromes /
+Older individuals have atypical stone presentationJanuary 16, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Older individuals are more likely to have atypical presentation with urolithiasis, according to a study published in the January issue of The Journal of Urology.

 Amy E. Krambeck, M.D., from the Mayo Clinic in Rochester, Minn., and colleagues studied a random sample of Olmsted County, Minn., residents with their first diagnostic code for urolithiasis (1984 to 2003).
 Symptomatic stone formers (1,590 patients) were validated with imaging or stone passage.